 Recording

-The core SDK includes a built-in data recorder which leverages FFmpeg for video encoding.
-The data created using the recorder can used for
+The core SDK includes a built-in data recorder that leverages FFmpeg for video encoding.
+The data created using the recorder can be used for

 • Troubleshooting (together with Spectacular AI support)